sriechers/TikTok_Instagram_Reels_video_streaming_experiment/README.md

-# TikTok / Instagram Reels Video Feed Streaming with Next.JS & TypeScript
+# TikTok / Instagram Reels Video Feed Streaming

   - Built using Next.JS and TypeScript.
   - Uses HTTP Streaming of MP4 files in order to display the videos in the frontend.